flintinatux/jinder/README.md

 ## Installation

 Just add the [latest jinder-x.y.z.jar](https://github.com/flintinatux/jinder/tree/master/gen) file to your build path.
+Eclipse users will also want to set the "Source attachment" to its corresponding "-sources" jar to aid in development.

 Jinder uses the [google-http-java-client library](https://code.google.com/p/google-http-java-client/), so you'll also need to add those jars as necessary.

 ## Usage